xylous/izobata/doc/API.md

 between the points.
 Think of it this way: were the vector applied to the origin, the result would be the destination point.

+`typedef int color_t`.
+Yes, every color data type is just an int behind the scenes, but, for clarity, a typedef is used.

 ## Printing to the screen

 You have to initialise izobata before printing anything.
 Otherwise it won't